Graduate Student Mental Health

 GSAED Health Plan

-Allows students to get a reimbursement of $35 per visit to a Psychologist, limited to a benefit maximum of 5000.00$ The Psychologist has to be registered and recognized by Green Shield (GSAÉD’s health care provider – this provision can be found on page 8 of the uOttawa GSAÉD benefit booklet).The Student Support Program is an additional, complimentary benefit for all covered graduate students.
+Allows students to get a reimbursement of $35 per visit to a Psychologist, limited to a benefit maximum of $400 The Psychologist has to be registered and recognized by Green Shield (GSAÉD’s health care provider – this provision can be found on page 8 of the uOttawa GSAÉD benefit booklet).The Student Support Program is an additional, complimentary benefit for all covered graduate students.
 The program provides access to Short-term Professional Counselling for personal and emotional issues.
-Students can choose from a variety of delivery methods to best suit your comfort level and lifestyle including in-person (off campus), telephonic, e-counselling, instant video, text-based self-paced online chat with a counsellor.
+Students can choose from a variety of delivery methods to best suit your comfort level and lifestyle including in-person (off campus), telephonic, e-counselling, instant video, text-based self-paced online chat with a counselor.
 The program is completely confidential within the limits of the law.
 No one will ever know that a student has used the service unless they choose to tell them.

 If a student is currently seeing an onsite counsellor through the University, they may continue to see that counsellor as this service will continue to be a part of the overall services provided by the University to students.
 Students can call 1.855.649.8641 or visit workhealthlife.com and sign up using the Organization name “GSAED” for full access to the SSP services and resources.

 Student Support Program